MyProjects-5/Super_Store-Report/README.md

 # Key Features:-
 Sales and Profit KPIs at a glance.
 Drill down into categories for detailed analysis.
-top-selling-products and segment-wise performance breakdown.
+Top-selling-products and segment-wise performance breakdown.
 Monthly insights for each year.

 # Conclusion:-